Vercel / Next.js

 npm uninstall @inception-agents/vercel

-Step 3: Remove the Environment Variable
+Step 3: Remove the Environment Variables

 vercel env rm INCEPTION_API_KEY